elastic/integrations/packages/system/docs/README.md

 See more details in the [Metrics reference](#metrics-reference).

 You can enable and disable individual datasets.
-If _all_ datasets are disabled and the System integration is still enabled, fleet uses the default datasets.
+If _all_ datasets are disabled and the System integration is still enabled, Fleet uses the default datasets.

 ## Requirements